-Public swimming was enjoyed for many years.
-This was when Kingsbury Mill ceased grinding, in 1924 part of the mill pond was cemented round, the bed was cleaned and a tent was erected for changing.
+Public swimming in the mill pond was enjoyed for many years when Kingsbury Mill ceased grinding.
+In 1924, part of the mill pond was cemented round, the bed was cleaned and a tent was erected for changing facilities.
 10 years later the pool became dirty and was closed.

 The Blackmore Polo Club was formed in November 1899, with matches being played at the top of East Hill.
 A pavilion was erected to provide shelter for the spectators.

-In August 1900 there was a Polo Gymkhana held on the club ground, and in the summer of 1902 when the King Lewnaika of Barotseland visited Purse Caundle for a polo match the town turned out to see him and his attendants drive past slowly in an open carriage.
+In August 1900 a Polo Gymkhana was held on the club ground.
+In the summer of 1902 when King Lewnaika of Barotseland visited Purse Caundle for a polo match, the town turned out to see him and his attendants drive past slowly in an open carriage.

 Polo was a sport for the wealthy, but the boys from the Church School were sent to the ground at Spurles Farm to tread back the divots between chukkas.
 They much preferred this to lessons, particularly as they were often given money by the players if the team won.

 Although point to point was also a sport for the wealthy, it was keenly watched by the workers.
 The earliest record found was from April 2nd 1904, when 5 races were held on a grass course near the railway station.
 Two of the races were for a cup and 10 sovereigns.

 In 1907, Edward Nassau Holesworth Kindersley was killed when he fell from his horse during a point to point race.
 A memorial stone marks the spot just beyond Newtown.